 - Know where the bathrooms are.
 Preparation is key when planning an outing during a UC flare-up.
 If you’re in a front-country setting such as a park or area with other people are around, research where all the bathrooms are and choose a trail that stays close by.

 - Bring extra underpants and a change of clothes.
 Sometimes accidents happen.
 No big deal!
-Just be prepared for it and bring a spare pair of underpants.
+Just bring a spare pair of underpants.
 I’ve also been known to wear menstrual pads or other liners on my underpants in case of an accident.

 - Drink plenty of water.
 Diarrhea and frequent bathroom usage can cause dehydration, so be sure to stay hydrated by drinking lots of water.